IrfanBaqui/apijam/Labs/Core/Lab 4 API Publishing - API Products and Developer Portals/README.md

             * Click the **+API Proxy** button

-            * Select your Litmos API Proxy.
+            * Select your API Proxy.

             * Resources: `/`